Click here to view video

 English-Language Proficiency and the Conditional Admission Program

 Candidates who do not demonstrate sufficient English-language proficiency may apply for conditional admission through our Conditional Admission Program pending successful completion of an English program at Syracuse University's English Language Institute (ELI).
 Upon arrival to ELI, candidates will take a placement test to determine level of proficiency.
-It is expected that each LL.M. candidate will complete level 5 (out of 5 levels) of English-language training before enrolling in the LL.M. program.
-The number of semesters and/or summer terms of English required prior to enrollment in the LL.M. program depends on the candidate’s current proficiency, assessment by the ELI directors, and the discretion of the LL.M. admissions committee.
-Candidates in the Conditional Admission Program are not required to take a TOEFL/IELTS exam before enrolling into the LL.M. program.
+It is expected that each LL.M. candidate will complete level 4 (out of 4 levels) of English-language training before enrolling in the LL.M. program.
+The number of semesters and/or summer terms of English required prior to enrollment in the LL.M. program depends on the candidate’s current proficiency, assessment by the ELI directors and the discretion of the LL.M. admissions committee.
+Candidates who enroll into the LL.M. program directly from ELI are not required to take a TOEFL/IELTS exam.
 Students in the LL.M. program are also strongly encouraged to attend our "Legal English" summer session.

 Proof of Financial Support

 International applicants, including Canadian applicants, must submit proof of sufficient funding to cover the cost of attendance for at least one academic year's expenses ($70,000).
 This proof is required before an appropriate visa can be issued to the student.
 Acceptable proof for privately sponsored applicants is an original signed letter of support from the sponsor that includes the U.S. dollar amount of support and certified bank statements indicating funds sufficient to cover at least the student's first-year expenses.
 For government-sponsored applicants, acceptable proof is an official or certified copy of the award letter that includes the U.S. dollar amount of the award per year and any special billing instructions.
 Photocopies are not acceptable.